axibase/atsd/changelogs/2017_01/README.md

 ### Issue 3721

-The `LIKE` operator was optimized to filter out series using the last insert table.
-The following query now provides similar performance such as for `tags.city = 'Philadelphia'`.
+Optimized `LIKE` operator to filter out series using the last insert table.
+The below query now provides similar performance such as for `tags.city = 'Philadelphia'`.

 ```sql
 SELECT count(*)